Miracloon/pflotran-documentation/user_guide/how_to/faq.rst

 #. `Why does PFLOTRAN crash when printing provenance information to HDF5 formatted output?`_
 #. `Does PFLOTRAN run on a machine with GPUs?`_
 #. `What is the difference between MAPPED, GLOBAL, CELL_INDEXED, GRIDDED and ASCII datasets?`_
+#. `How can I troubleshoot multi-phase flow problems in GENERAL mode?`_

 --------------------